Chart Color Schemes

 Educational outcomes in Reynella East fall within the lower quartile nationally, indicating opportunities for improvement in qualification attainment

-The area has university qualification rates of 16.2%, significantly lower than the Australian average of 30.4%.
-This disparity presents both challenges and opportunities for targeted educational initiatives.
+The area's university qualification rate is 16.2%, significantly lower than Australia's average of 30.4%.
 Bachelor degrees are the most common at 11.7%, followed by postgraduate qualifications (2.7%) and graduate diplomas (1.8%).
-Vocational credentials are prevalent, with 41.4% of residents aged 15+ holding such qualifications, including advanced diplomas (11.0%) and certificates (30.4%).
+Vocational credentials are prevalent, with 41.4% of residents aged 15 and above holding them, including advanced diplomas (11.0%) and certificates (30.4%).
+A total of 24.8% of the population is currently engaged in formal education.

 Frequently Asked Questions - Education